sophgo/sophon-demo/sample/YOLOv5/README_EN.md

 * [9.
 FAQ](#9-faq)

 ## 1. Introduction
 YOLOv5 is a very classical One Stage target detection algorithm based on anchor.
 Because of its excellent accuracy and speed performance, it has been widely used in engineering practice.
-This example [​YOLOv5 official open source repository](https://github.com/ultralytics/yolov5) transplants the v6.1 version of the model and algorithm so that it can be inference tested on SOPHON BM1684 and BM1684X.
+This example [​YOLOv5 official open source repository](https://github.com/ultralytics/yolov5) transplants the v6.1 version of the model and algorithm so that it can be inference tested on SOPHON BM1684/BM1684X/BM1688.

 ## 2. Characteristics
 ### 2.1 SDK Characteristics